imzesok/tt-duskconfig/README.md

 the installer version is the best way to go for windows.
 By default it'll try to install in the user's folder, I recommend you change it to something else like 'C:\WinTin++\' so that it's easy to find.

-I may add an account creation file later for the noobs, but it's pretty straight forward. the instructions for that will be basically the same for the auto-login file.  just in case here's what i'm hoping the directions will be:
+I added an account creation file for the noobs, but it's pretty straight forward. the instructions for that will be basically the same for the auto-login file.
+Download duskconfig.zip from releases, and extract the files newbie and sample_main

-1. Download file "newbie"
+1. Download duskconfig.zip from releases over there -->
-2.  copy file "newbie" to ~WinTin++\bin.
+2.  extract the files newbie and sample_main.tin to <path_to_WinTin++\bin>.
 3.  edit file "newbie" using your preferred text editor with desired account name and password.
 4. Save the file.
 5.  launch WinTin